 Our supervisory board rules provide that members of our supervisory board will serve for a maximum duration of three four-year terms.
-Our articles of association provide that the supervisory board members must retire periodically in accordance with a rotation schedule to be adopted by the supervisory board.
-Subject to the rotation schedule, a retiring supervisory board member can be reappointed immediately.
-The members of our supervisory board that were appointed by our general meeting of shareholders held on any one year and which has the effect of creating a staggered board (which may in turn deter a takeover attempt).
+Our articles of association provide that the supervisory board members must retire periodically in accordance with a rotation schedule adopted by the supervisory board.
+A supervisory board member who retires in accordance with the rotation schedule can be reappointed immediately.
+The rotation schedule provides that the terms of office of the members of our supervisory board are staggered, such that approximately one-fourth of our supervisory board members will be subject to election in any one year and which has the effect of creating a staggered board (which may in turn deter a takeover attempt).
 The supervisory board appoints a chairman from among its members.